KevinAst/tw-themes/TOOLING.md

 4. now, everything should be checked in to main and ready to publish

 5. tag the release (in github)
+   * verify the history page github links are correct (now that the tag exists)

 6. publish **tw-themes** to npm **_(THIS IS IT!)_**: